ethereumclassic/ECIPs/_specs/ecip-1110-ely-fee.md

 This ECIP activates the fee market changes specified in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) and the `BASEFEE` opcode specified in [EIP-3198](https://eips.ethereum.org/EIPS/eip-3198) on Ethereum Classic.

-Unlike Ethereum (where `BASEFEE` is burned), this ECIP redirects the protocol-collected `BASEFEE` amount to a deterministic Elysium Revenue Contract address.
+Unlike Ethereum (where `BASEFEE` is burned), this ECIP routes `97%` of the protocol-collected `BASEFEE` amount to the block beneficiary and `1%` each to deterministic addresses for Core ETC, ETC Grants, and logtrees.

 ## Simple Summary

 Elysium provides modern fee-market compatibility for ETC while preserving Proof-of-Work and fixed issuance.
 Miner `priorityFee` remains payable directly to block producers.
-The `BASEFEE` portion is redirected to a deterministic, protocol-owned Elysium revenue address intended to support productive, auditable settlement modules rather than passive accumulation.
+The `BASEFEE` portion is split so that block producers receive `97%`, while Core ETC, ETC Grants, and logtrees each receive `1%` through deterministic protocol-routed addresses.

 ## Motivation

 Ethereum Classic benefits from execution-layer compatibility with the broader EVM ecosystem.
 If ETC activates London-style fee market behavior, it must also choose how `BASEFEE` is handled.

-Elysium proposes a productive revenue-routing model: protocol revenue should be routed into a deterministic contract address intended to support auditable utility generation rather than a passive balance.
+Elysium proposes a miner-aligned productive revenue-routing model: most protocol revenue remains with the block producer, while three small deterministic shares are routed to Core ETC, ETC Grants, and logtrees.

 ## Specification